lnls-dig/dmm7510-epics-ioc/README.md

 ```

 The prefix macro substitution strings are defined by *Sec*, *Sub*, *Dis*, *Dev*, and *Idx*.
 When *Idx* is used, a *-* character should be added before the number in order to follow the convention.

+## Running the OPIs

+The *OPI/CSS* directory provide OPIs for easily controlling the multimeter and applications process variables.
+In order to run the operator interfaces it is necessary to have Control System Studio installed.
+It is recommended to run `cs-studio` in the OPI folder, in order to avoid having to reconfigure CS-Studio preferences.